ibm-cloud-docs/log-analysis/archive.md

-## Step 4A: Create a service ID for the IBM Cloud Object Storage instance
+## Step 4: Create a service ID for the IBM Cloud Object Storage instance
-{: #step4a}
+{: #step4}

 A service ID identifies a service similar to how a user ID identifies a user.
 Service IDs are not tied to a specific user.
 If the user that creates the service ID leaves your organization and is deleted from the account, the service ID remains.

-You must create a service ID for your {{site.data.keyword.cos_short}} instance.
-This service ID is used by the IBM Log Analysis with LogDNA instance to authenticate with your {{site.data.keyword.cos_short}} instance.
+You must create a service ID for your {{site.data.keyword.cos_full_notm}} instance.
+This service ID is used by the IBM Log Analysis with LogDNA instance to authenticate with your {{site.data.keyword.cos_full_notm}} instance.

 You must assign specific access policies to the service ID that restrict permissions for using specific services, or even combine permissions for accessing different services.
 For example, to restrict access to a single bucket, ensure that the service ID doesn't have any instance level policies using either the console or CLI.

-Complete the following steps to create a service ID with writing permissions for the {{site.data.keyword.cos_short}} instance:
+Complete the following steps to create a service ID with writing permissions for the {{site.data.keyword.cos_full_notm}} instance:

 1. Log in to your {{site.data.keyword.Bluemix_notm}} account.